jagprog5/ets/README.md

 #### Heavy Compute

-ETS median performance was the best, but there was a higher variance with other libraries which sometimes is better.
+ETS overlapped with the other libraries - not much of a difference.

 #### Add/Remove Component